Rand Club: Library

 The main Buckland Library houses in excess of 10,000 volumes, some of which are of historic and scholarly interest.
 The club is acknowledged as one of the notable private collections of Africa, with some volumes dating back to the 19th century.
 Apart from books on Africa, the club is a veritable depository in the fields of Johannesburg history and biographies.
 With a number of its members being published authors in their own right, the library has a separate section of works by Sir Lionel Phillips and Anthony Akerman, among others.

 Royal residence

-The club is unique in that it was used not once, but twice, as an official residence by members of the British royal family on their official visits to South Africa in the 1920s and 1930s.
+The Rand Club was used on two occasions as an official residence for members of the British royal family during official visits to South Africa in the 1920s and 1930s.
+During her 1947 visit to South Africa, the then Princess Elizabeth became the first woman to enter the club through its main entrance and ascend its main staircase.
+As the Rand Club was then a men-only institution, Princess Elizabeth did not stay overnight at the club.